Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Simulation Results

-Next, we evaluate the impact of the number of antennas on the PSD in Fig. 7.
-The ULA with $M\!=\!4,16,64$ antennas are considered.
-The Jakes' channel model and `Equi-cos' beamforming directions are adopted for all cases such that the window function remains the same.
-Therefore, the exclusive contributing factor to the difference of the PSDs is the beam function $|\mathcal{G}(\omega)|^{2}$, which in fact corresponds to the radiation pattern obtained with the MF beamformer pointing to the normal direction of ULA, as mentioned earlier.
+First, we evaluate the impact of the number of antennas on the PSD in Fig. 7.
+The ULA with $M\!=\!4,16,64$ antennas are considered. ``Equi-cos'' beamforming directions are adopted for all cases such that the beam-distortion function remains the same.
+Therefore, the exclusive contributing factor to the difference of the PSDs is the pattern function $|\mathcal{G}(\omega)|^{2}$, which in fact corresponds to the converted radiation pattern obtained with the MF beamformer pointing to the normal direction of ULA, as mentioned earlier.
 When the number of antennas $M$ increases, the radiation pattern exhibits lower sidelobe levels and narrower main and side lobes.
-These features are all reflected by the beam function and thus by the PSDs depicted in Fig. 7.
-Since the sidelobes of the PSD cover the undesired high Doppler frequencies, a larger number of antennas can better reduce the sidelobe levels and would lead to smaller Doppler spread.
+These features are all reflected by the pattern function and thus by the PSDs depicted in Fig. 7.
+Since the sidelobes of the PSD cover the undesired high Doppler frequencies, a larger number of antennas can better reduce the sidelobe levels and thereby lead to smaller Doppler spread.